pad01g/magic-proxy-api-server/README.md

 # what is this

-poc server implementation for magic-proxy admin server
+poc server implementation for magic-proxy api server

 # requirements